 REFLECTIONS ON DEBUSSY

 "Reflections on Debussy" premiered in-person on Sunday, March 6th, 2022 at the Church in Sag Harbor.
-The online premiere was streamed Wednesday, March 16 and was available online until March 30th.
+The program streamed online from March 16 - March 30th.

 In this program, composer-pianist Bruce Wolosoff provided an insider's look at some of the most popular works for piano by one of his favorite composers, Claude Debussy.